MicrosoftDocs/azure-dev-docs/java/migrate-java-se-to-java-se-app-service.md

 If you can't meet any of the pre-migration requirements, see the following companion migration guides:

-* Migrate executable JAR applications to containers on Azure Kubernetes Service (planned)
+* Migrate executable JAR applications to containers on Azure Kubernetes Service (guidance planned)
-* Migrate executable JAR Applications to Azure Virtual Machines (planned)
+* Migrate executable JAR Applications to Azure Virtual Machines (guidance planned)

 ## Pre-migration